 Dust mites are tiny creatures that most people are unaware of.
 These mites thrive in dust and humid places like carpets, beddings, and upholstered furniture.

-While they may be tiny, their presence can be felt by those who are allergic to them.
+While they may be tiny, their presence can be felt by those allergic to them.
 The symptoms range from mild (runny nose, itchy eyes) to more severe (shortness of breath, wheezing).
 In some cases, dust allergies can trigger asthma attacks.

 Help Out With the Right Skills